CSI-Fernando-Ortiz/CSI-Fernando-Ortiz/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
     Saul canelo alvarez is a mexican proffessional boxer.
 He was born in July 18, 1990 , Guadalajara, Mexico.
 He turned pro at 15 years old.
 His boxing record is 57  wins 1 loss and 2 draws. he has 2 daughters and 1 son.
+He is married to Fernanda Gómez.
 </p>

 <br>